stefanprodan/swarmprom/README.md

 ### Monitoring production systems

-The swarmprom project is meant as a stating point in developing your own monitoring solution.
-Before running this in production you should consider building and publishing your own Prometheus, node-exporter and alert manager images.
+The swarmprom project is meant as a starting point in developing your own monitoring solution.
+Before running this in production you should consider building and publishing your own Prometheus, node exporter and alert manager images.
 Docker Swarm doesn't play well with locally built images, the first step would be to setup a secure Docker registry that your Swarm has access to and push the images there.
 Your CI system should assign version tags to each image.
 Don't rely on the latest tag for continuous deployments, Prometheus will soon reach v2 and the data store